- John Appleby made bold predictions on HANA.

 - The essential point is that Oracle did not isolate the effect of the hardware from the effect of the software, which is the most elementary rule around testing.

-- HANA uses extremely wasteful hardware setups and has a problem addressing the memory in their hardware configurations as we covered in the article How HANA Takes 30 to 40 Times the Memory of Other Databases.
-Therefore the Dell server would have been quite expensive, the idea that the price actually goes up from there for Exadata is quite mind-boggling.
+- HANA uses extremely wasteful hardware setups and has a problem addressing the memory in their hardware configurations, as we covered in the article How HANA Takes 30 to 40 Times the Memory of Other Databases.
+Therefore the Dell server would have been quite expensive.
+The idea that the price goes up from there for Exadata is quite mind-boggling.